GA-repos/Week_1_Fashion_Blog/README.md

 1. For the `h1` on the page we want the color to be `tomato`.
 1. Set all of the images to have a `width` of `100%`.
 1. For your site navigation, you'll need to remove all of the padding on the `ul` elements and then set it's `list-style-type` to `none`.
 It would be a good idea to use a class to style the navigation so that you can still make a bulleted list on your page.
 Use Flexbox to style the `ul` for the navigation elements.
 On the top navigation use the `space-between` rule to have the menu items spread across their container evenly.
 Set the color for the anchors inside the main navigation to be `lightgray` and the footer navigation to be `tomato`.

-1. Style the title of each of your blog posts so that they are larger.
+3. Style the title of each of your blog posts so that they are larger.
-1. Style the 'continues...' anchor tags so that they are aligned to the right and are bold and tomato colored.
+4. Style the 'continues...' anchor tags so that they are aligned to the right and are bold and tomato colored.
-1. Set the margin on the bottom the `article` tags to be `4rem`.
+5. Set the margin on the bottom the `article` tags to be `4rem`.
 Also, add a `1px` solid border in `lightgray` to the bottom of each one and give each padding on the bottom of `2rem`.
-1. For the `p` tag inside your `article`, use the [pseudo-element ::first-letter](https://developer.mozilla.org/en-US/docs/Web/CSS/::first-letter) to style the drop cap and set it's color to `lightgray` [Drop Caps Css tricks](https://css-tricks.com/snippets/css/drop-caps/).
+6. For the `p` tag inside your `article`, use the [pseudo-element ::first-letter](https://developer.mozilla.org/en-US/docs/Web/CSS/::first-letter) to style the drop cap and set it's color to `lightgray` [Drop Caps Css tricks](https://css-tricks.com/snippets/css/drop-caps/).
-1. Style the copyright so it is `lightgray`.
+7. Style the copyright so it is `lightgray`.

+To submit, make a pull request from your fork and development branch!

 ### Bonus